ipfs/kubo/protocol-spec.md

 Response:

-The closest peer the receiver has to the requested peer (could potentially be the searched for peer)
+Peers will contain the closest peer the receiver has to the requested peer.
+The Success variable will indicate if the peer was found or not.

 ### Ping
 Type Value: 5